AshwinIbhad/IMDb-Movie-Analysis/README.md

 # IMDb-Movie-Analysis
 Data Analysis Project
 I would like to state that the whole analysis has been done on Python and the platform is Jupyter notebook.
-Anyone who has prelim knowledge of the language can easily understand the code.